| Pratik Kamble | |

 | Website | pratikkamble.com |

 Pratik M. Kamble is a doctoral researcher based in Binghamton, New York.
-His current research primarily focuses on software security, with recent work on WebAssembly security, compilers, fuzzing, reverse engineering, and binary analysis.
+His current research focuses on software security, with recent work on WebAssembly security, fuzzing, reverse engineering, and binary analysis.
+His doctoral research, supervised by Dr. Aravind Prakash, investigates runtime security and attack-surface reduction in modern software systems.

 He has also contributed to work in human-centered computing and lifelogging technologies.